teoguso/daredevil/unity/README.md

 ### `dgramsend.py`

-Simply python script to send 3 x 10 floats to the *UDP* port open in the Unity script.
+Simple *Python* script to send 3 x 10 floats to the *UDP* port open in the Unity script.
 Takes IP of the device running Unity as argument.

+Runs on *Python 2.7.12* and *3.5.2* at least.

 ### `test.apk`

-Android package built for Meredith's phone (but with hardcoded IP address, so it's probably stale already).
+*Android* package built for Meredith's phone (but with hardcoded IP address, so it's probably stale already).